rathisanrajakrishnan/rathisanrajakrishnan/README.md

 ## I'm a Mathematics Student, Software Developer, and Tech Enthusiast!

-- 🔭 &nbsp;I started my development journey by creating Python projects, and slowly but surely, I am most proud of my personal portfolio website!
+- 🔭 &nbsp;I started my development journey by creating Python projects, and slowly but surely, I transitioned into building full-stack applications focused on solving real-world problems!

-<code>Click the waving hand to check it out :)</code>
+<code>Click the waving hand to check it out my personal portfolio :)</code>

 - 📚 &nbsp;I’m a second year Computational Math student at the University of Waterloo
 - 💻 &nbsp;I’m looking to expand my knowledge in the areas of full-stack development and machine learning